sutta » dn » Dīgha Nikāya 21

 ‘idameva saccaṁ moghamaññan’ti.

-‘This is the only truth, other ideas are silly.’
+‘This is the only truth, anything else is futile.’

 Tasmā na sabbe samaṇabrāhmaṇā ekantavādā ekantasīlā ekantachandā ekantaajjhosānā”ti.